ebanner/tampadevs/src/blog/2023/20230201-stats-and-financial-report.md

 ## Thank you to to our financial supporters!!

-Thank you to all of our financial supporters.
-We want Tampa Devs to be something that stays long term and your donation help makes a huge differenc, no matter how small of a contribution it is
+We'd also like to send a HUGE thank you to all of our financial supporters.
+We want Tampa Devs to have a long-term future and your donations makes a huge difference.

 - Josef
 - Nicholas Adams